nh0znoisung/Backend-1/readme.md

 grep -E -o 'finalNumber="[0-9]+"' file.xml | grep -E -o '[0-9]+'
 Use -E for extended regular expressions, and -o to print only the matching part. -->

+## Assignment 5
+The elevator project have the